pegasus-isi/pegasus/doc/sphinx/reference-guide/data-management.rst

 .. _transfer-globus-online:

-Globus Online (go://)
+Globus Transfers (go://)
 ---------------------

-`Globus Online <http://globus.org>`__ is a transfer service with features such as policy based connection management and automatic failure detection and recovery.
-Pegasus has limited the support for Globus Online transfers.
+`Globus <http://globus.org>`__ offers a transfer service with features such as policy based connection management and automatic failure detection and recovery.
+Pegasus has limited support for Globus transfers.

-If you want to use Globus Online in your workflow, all data has to be accessible via a Globus Online endpoint.
-You can not mix Globus Online endpoints with other protocols.
-For most users, this means they will have to create an endpoint for their submit host and probably modify both the replica catalog and Abstract Workflow generator so that all URLs in the workflow are for Globus Online endpoints.
+If you want to use Globus transfers in your workflow, all data has to be accessible via Globus collections.
+You cannot mix Globus transfers with other protocols.
+For most users, this means they will have to create an endpoint for their submit host, expose their data via a collection and modify both the replica catalog and Abstract Workflow generator so that all URLs in the workflow are referencing the relevant Globus collections.

-There are two levels of credentials required.
-One is for the workflow to use the Globus Online API, which is handled by OAuth tokens, provided by Globus Auth service.
-The second level is for the endpoints, which the user will have to manage via the Globus Online web interface.
-The required steps are:
+The Globus service offers high security assurance and as such users and applications are required to authenticate themselves.
+To support Globus transfers, Pegasus workflows use OAuth tokens, provided by the Globus Auth service, in order to authenticate themselves and use the Globus API to instantiate transfers between collections.

-1. Using *pegasus-globus-online-init*, provide authorization to Pegasus and retrieve your transfer access tokens.
+Using *pegasus-globus-online-init*, a user can provide authorization to Pegasus to retrieve a valid transfer access tokens.
 By default Pegasus acquires temporary tokens that expire within a few days.
-Using --permanent option you can request refreshable tokens that last indefinetely (or until access is revoked).
+Using --permanent option you can request refreshable tokens that last until the token's session expires (or until access is revoked).
 With endpoints running Globus Connect Server(GCS) versions 5.4+ data collections may require *data_access* consent to allow to operate on them (e.g., transfers).
-Endpoints that support this usually have their *host_id* set to None.
-To acquire *data_access* consent for these endpoints under pegasus, you can use the --endpoints option and list the *UUIDs* of the endpoints you would like to give pegasus consent for.
+To acquire *data_access* consent for these collections under pegasus, you can use the --collections option and list the *UUIDs* of the collections you would like to give pegasus consent for.

-2. In the Globus Online web interface, under Endpoints, find the endpoints you need for the workflow, and activate them.
-Note that you should activate them for the whole duration of the workflow or you will have to regularly log in and re-activate the endpoints during workflow execution.
+Additionally some endpoints have enabled the High Assurance setting which requires users and tokens to be authenticated under specific domains.
+For example, OLCF DTN is one of the endpoints requiring domain authentication.
+To acquire a domain authenticated token you can use the --domains option and list the domains required.

+Let's assume that a workflow requires to transfer data between NERSC and OLCF.
+NERSC has enabled the *data_access* consent while OLCF has enabled the high assurance domain requirements.
+NERSC DTN's collection UUID is 9d6d994a-6d04-11e5-ba46-22000b92c6ec and  OLCF DTN's domain requirement is sso.ccs.ornl.gov.
+To request a valid token one can use the following invocation of *pegasus-globus-online-init* and follow the steps.
+*pegasus-globus-online-init --collections 9d6d994a-6d04-11e5-ba46-22000b92c6ec --domains sso.ccs.ornl.gov*.
+For domain authenticated tokens it is not advised to request a refreshable token with the -p option.
+The number of days the token can be used is dictated by the policies of the domain authentication.
+Endpoints, such as OLCF, require re-authentication of the token every few days.
+As a result, *pegasus-globus-online-init* should be invoked frequently to avoid transfer failures.

-URLs for Globus Online endpoint data follows the following scheme:
+URLs for data in Globus collections follow the scheme:
-*go://[endpoint]/[path]*.
-For example, for a user with the Globus Online private endpoint *bob#researchdata* and a file */home/bsmith/experiment/1.dat*, the URL would be:
+*go://[collection_uuid]/[path]*.
+For example, a user named bsmith, that wants to use the NERSC DTN Globus collection to transfer a file with absolute path */global/homes/p/bsmith/1.dat*, the Globus URL would be:
-*go://bob#researchdata/home/bsmith/experiment/1.dat*

-Additionally you can use the UUIDs of the endpoints directly and not their Legacy Names.
-For example:
-*go://56569ec1-adn1-4785-a6c1-8524231c7a6d/home/bsmith/experiment/1.dat*
+*go://9d6d994a-6d04-11e5-ba46-22000b92c6ec/home/bsmith/experiment/1.dat*

 .. _transfer-gridftp: